juy/CharacterSolver/README.md

 ## Usage

 Package run automatically with a global middleware.
-You can enable/disable it on `config/charactersolver.php` config file, after publish package config.
+You can enable/disable it on `config/charactersolver.php` config file, after publishing package config.

 ### Advanced usage